albar965/littlenavmap-manual/src/en/USERPOINT.rst

 The field ``Visible from`` allows to define visibility on the map depending on zoom distance.
-The zoom distance (viewpoint distance to earth surface) for the current map view is shown in the :ref:`statusbar`.
+The zoom distance (viewpoint distance to earth surface) for the current map view is shown in the :doc:`STATUSBAR`.
 The user point will be visible for all zoom distances smaller than the value in ``Visible from``.
 Maximum value is 3000 nm and minimum value is 1 nm.

 Valid coordinates are required to confirm the dialog.
-See :ref:`coordinates-formats` for a detailed description of the recognized coordinate formats.
-A label below the coordinates displays the parsed coordinates or an error message in case the coordinates could not be parsed.
+See :doc:`COORDINATES` for a detailed description of the recognized coordinate formats.
+A label below the coordinates displays the parsed coordinates or an error message in case the coordinates are invalid.

 All other text fields are optional and can be left blank.